Classification: Discovery of Diffusion Mechanisms

 • Mobility: The diffusion coefficient of dimers is quantitatively similar to single adatoms.

-• Qualitative Support: The results support Bonzel’s hypothesis of delocalized diffusion involving energy transfer between translation and rotation, though the statistical sample was too small to confirm the coupling function definitively.
+• Qualitative Support: The results support Bonzel’s hypothesis of delocalized diffusion involving energy transfer between translation and rotation.
+The authors attempted to quantify the coupling using the cross-correlation function:

 Reproducibility Details